 In 1929, during its second season, the Berkshire Playhouse launched a theatrical school, welcoming Jane Wyatt as one of their first students.
 Katharine Hepburn had small roles in two plays and James Cagney was in Oh, Boy! by P.G.
 Wodehouse.

 In 1934 The Colonial Theatre closed due to the depression and the Berkshire Playhouse began its search for a new director.
 Walter Clark called his four most loyal board members—Mabel Choate, Daniel Chester French, Austen Riggs and Walter Prichard Eaton—to determine the Playhouse’s future.
 Together, they decided to continue operations under the direction of 23-year-old Billy Miles, a bit actor during the Playhouse’s first season who later worked as a gofer for Strickland.
 The icing on the cake of that 1934 season was Zoe Akins’s Declassee with Ethel Barrymore.
 Though she was 55 years old, 15 years older than she’d been when she’d played the glamorous role on Broadway in 1919, the Playhouse’s audiences were thrilled with Barrymore’s performance.
 In the years to come, Miles continued to pursue female stars.
-It was, as Brook Atikinson called it, “the Era of the Matriarch,” and featured the likes of Tallulah Bankhead, Ruth Gordon, Lillian Gish, Eve Le Gallienne, Peggy Wood, Ruth Chatterton, Shirley Booth, Kay Francis, Sylvia Sydney and Gloria Swanson.
+It was, as Brook Atkinson called it, “the Era of the Matriarch,” and featured the likes of Tallulah Bankhead, Ruth Gordon, Lillian Gish, Eve Le Gallienne, Peggy Wood, Ruth Chatterton, Shirley Booth, Kay Francis, Sylvia Sidney and Gloria Swanson.
 Billy Miles remained the Berkshire Playhouse’s director for 18 years.

 In 1937 the Colonial reopened, a new marquee, projection room and two retail stores having been added to the front of the building, dramatically altering its classic lines.
 It operated primarily as a movie theater although some community performances continued until the day the theater closed.